List of Twin Princess of Wonder Planet characters: Jewelry Kingdom

-Bright is the prince of the Jewelry Kingdom and Altezza's older brother.
-Although he and Shade are the same age, he is a real gentleman.
-At the start, he has a huge crush on Fine.
-His mood changes when he gets possessed by the power of darkness (from kind to evil).
-He believed he should have been the King of Fushigiboshi.
-In the middle of the series, Eclipse always takes his place when it comes to saving the twins.
-After Bright is freed from the power of darkness he and Shade start to get along like brothers.
-After being possessed, he moved on from Fine to Rein as she helped him to understand the most that he is best as the old Bright.
-He is in the fencing club at the Royal Wonder Academy.
-His role becomes minor like Shade's in the second season but he still steps in to save Rein and his friends like Shade.
-Bright's main love interest in the manga is Fine.
-He becomes the future King of Sunny Kingdom.
+Bright is the prince of the Jewel Kingdom and Altezza's older brother.
+Although he and Shade are the same age, he is a true gentleman, but in truth, he has a dark and vengeful side.
+He has a huge crush on Fine.
+His mood changes when he is possessed by the power of darkness (from kind to evil).
+He believed he should become King of Fushigiboshi.
+Halfway through the series, Eclipse always takes his place when it comes to saving the twins.
+After Bright is freed from the power of darkness, he and Shade seem to get along, but it is only a facade he holds against Shade.
+After being possessed, he asks Rein to a dance.
+He is a member of the Royal Wonder Academy's fencing club.
+His role becomes smaller, like Shade's in the second season, but he still intervenes to save Fine and her friends, just as Shade saves Rein from the shadows.
+Bright's main love interest in the manga and anime is Fine.